 Japanese people celebrate the first 3 days of the New Year with traditional dishes called “Osechi Ryori”.

-The New Year’s dishes are usually beautifully laid out in 2-3 layers of special boxes similar to “bento” boxes.
-There is a wide variety of colorful foods in each box and each one symbolizes good wishes such as longevity, happiness, wealth, good health and prosperity.
+The dishes are usually beautifully laid out inside multi-tiered special food boxes similar to “bento” boxes, which signify the accumulation of good fortune.
+There is a wide variety of colorful foods in each box, and each dish symbolizes good wishes such as longevity, happiness, wealth, good health and prosperity.

-The whole family share those dishes during the New Year’s holiday.
+The whole family shares these dishes during the New Year holiday.